angoras/vagrant-box-for-web/README.md

 # vagrant-box-for-web
-Just a simple vagrant box for web development.
-Ubuntu/LAMP
+A plain LAMP (Ubuntu) vagrant box for web development.